Alan052918/Leaferentiate/README.md

 # Leaferentiate

-**This app is no longer maintained since the ModelArts model is expired**
+**#This app is no longer maintained since the ModelArts model is expired#**

 An iOS app for SUSTech CS303 Artificial Intelligence using ModelArts to identify leaves.

-Thanks to 曹畅 for providing ModelArts support, 舒天野 for assistance, and 姚斯聪 for providing the name "Leaferentiate".
+Thanks to 曹畅 for providing ModelArts support, 舒天野 for providing leaf datasets, and 姚斯聪 for providing the name "Leaferentiate".

+## Overview

+Two image sources:

+- Identify leaf pictures captured by iPhone camera
+- Identify leaf pictures in iPhone Photos app: [demo video](Photo-library-upload-demo.mp4)

+The identified picture and predicted result will be displayed on the app's home view

+- Result
+  - Leaf name
+  - Confidence: possibility of the leaf name matching the picture in percentage

 ## April 2020 Update